friendsofagape/autographa/README.md

 ## Roadmap

-See the [autogrpaha projects](https://github.com/friendsofagape/autographa/projects/1) for a list of proposed features (and known issues).
+See the [projects page](https://github.com/orgs/bible-technology/projects/1/views/1) for a list of proposed features and known issues we are working on.

 <!-- CONTRIBUTING -->

 ## Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
+If you'd like to contribute, please fork the repository and commit changes in your fork.
 Pull requests are warmly welcome.

 We really value our contributors whether they helped fix a bug, built a feature, tested out the app or contributed in some other way.